 Our junior members meet on Mondays at the Arc from 6pm until 7pm.
 We are limited to the number of young athletes we can have and we operate a waiting list system for anyone wishing to join.
 This is usually a fairly short list and we aim to invite however many we can accept from the top of the list to join us in line with the school terms, ie. three times a year.
-If your child would like to join the waiting list, please click the clink and complete the form:
+If your child would like to join the waiting list, please click the clink and complete the form: The minimum age for junior membership is seven.

 We encourage competition.
 The club was founded on this principle and over 40 years later we still have a very healthy competitive ethos within the club.
 We have a junior grand prix running throughout the year comprising a number of local races where young athletes can score points and see how well they can do by the end of the year.
 We also aim to be well represented at county athletics level and many go on to represent the county both regionally and nationally.
 However, the thirst for competition must come from within the athlete and above all it must be rewarding and enjoyable (most of the time!).